Palazzo006/PersonalityQuiz/README.md

-PersonalityQuiz developed using Swift langauage in iOS Xcode
+PersonalityQuiz is a fun and engaging iOS app developed using Swift in Xcode.